NikelausM/stack-overflow-answer-classifier/README.md

 ## Screenshots
 ### Training Data Evaluation Metrics for Each Classifier
 <img src="images/results/training_data_eval_metrics.png" alt="A screenshot of the training data evaluation metrics for the different classifiers.">

+Explanation for recall being 1: The baseline model is just the mean value of the labels rounded to the nearest integer.
+In the case of this data set, that mean value rounded up to 1.
+Therefore, the baseline model will never have a false negative due it always classifying a sample as "relevant" (i.e., the label is always 1).
+This results in the Recall just being equivalent to TP (Number of true positives) over TP, which is just 1.

 ### Validation Data Evaluation Metrics for Each Classifier
 <img src="images/results/validation_data_eval_metrics.png" alt="A screenshot of the validation data evaluation metrics for the different classifiers.">